 Christmas Bible verses for Christmas cards can reflect your religious beliefs helps and help to spread holiday cheer.
 Verses can help people rejoice in the reason for the season.
-Although, before Kris Kringle can pay a visit, there are some Holiday to-do’s that need to be checked off the list.
+Although, before Santa can pay a visit, there are some holiday to-do’s that need to be checked off the list.
 We’re here to help you check them twice.

-The Yuletide season is the perfect time for reconnecting with loved ones and letting them know you and your family are thinking about them and what better way to do so than by sending Christmas cards featuring Bible verses to inspire and connect?
-Between stressing about holiday card design, scheduling your family Christmas photo and finding your address book, remember that the messages inside make your cards special.
+The Yuletide season is the perfect time for reconnecting with loved ones and letting them know you and your family are thinking about them and what better way to do so than by sending religious Christmas cards featuring Bible verses to inspire and connect?
+Between stressing about making a holiday card, scheduling your family Christmas photo, and finding your address book, remember that the messages inside make your cards special.
 Creating the perfect holiday greeting card is no easy task, so we can help.
-For more ideas, you may also want to visit our Christmas Store for great items that can also include some of the following Biblical verses, including ornaments, Christmas stockings, and much more.
+For more ideas on how to include some of the following Biblical verses, you can design holiday decor items like personalized Christmas ornaments and Christmas stockings.

-Some people use Christmas time as an opportunity to send out annual updates or Christmas sayings and wishes.
+Some people use the holidays as time as an opportunity to send out annual updates or Christmas sayings and wishes.
 Why not take the opportunity to express your faith this holiday season?
 Adding a great bible verse to your Christmas card will elevate your greeting and shine a spotlight on your relationship with Christ.
 Not to mention, sending religious Christmas cards can help lift the hearts and spirits of those who receive them.
 Since this article contains many Christmas bible verses, you can jump to specific sections below:

 - Christmas Scriptures Examples